Proactive steps for peace of mind.

 Visit identitytheft.gov to create a recovery plan.
 You should also report the incident to Alerus, file a police report, and monitor your credit for further signs of fraud.

-What is deepfake scam, and how can I avoid it?
+What is a deepfake scam, and how can I avoid it?

 Deepfake scams use AI (Artificial Intelligence) to create fake videos or audio that impersonate trusted individuals, such as company executives or loved ones.
 Always verify requests for money or sensitive information through a different method of communication.